reppners/ngx-drag-drop/README.md

 ### Why?

-Native drag and drop API's are not behaving the same way across browsers.
+HTML Drag-And-Drop API implementations are not behaving the same way across browsers.

 The directives contained in this module enable declarative drag and drop that "just works" across browsers in a consistent way.